How to Keep Your Sheets Fresh for Longer

 Washing bed sheets is a chore that few of us enjoy.
 It typically requires completing at least three separate loads of laundry, and losing the use of your bed in the meantime.
 These facts make it easy to put off washing your sheets for longer than you should.
-Instead, it needs be a top priority since we spend a third of our lives sleeping, and many of us spend even more time than that in bed.
+Instead, it needs to be a top priority since we spend a third of our lives sleeping, and many of us spend even more time than that in bed.
 Bedding collects many materials that need to be removed frequently, especially bodily fluids and skin cells.

 Keeping your sheets fresh therefore requires you to develop a routine and stick to it, although the frequency depends on various factors.
 Bedding material that you typically need to clean includes sheets, pillows and mattress pads, each of which requires separate cleaning procedures:

 You should generally wash your sheets every one to two weeks, depending on your sleeping habits.
 Factors that increase your washing frequency primarily include heavy sweating and sleeping with a partner.
 You should also invest in multiple sets of bedding, including pillow covers, mattress pads and moisture-wicking sheets that keep you cool.
 This strategy allows you to rotate your bedding, which makes your sheets last longer and lets you use your bed while you’re washing the previous set of bedding.